Portobello Mushroom Pizza is one of those low carb recipes that’s full of succulent flavor and is totally customizable.

 Let’s dive in…

-You won’t believe how easy this portobello mushroom pizza comes together and how a-ma-zing it tastes!!
+You won’t believe how easily this portobello mushroom pizza keto comes together and how a-ma-zing it tastes!!
 Here are a few of the reasons why this is one of my go-tos:

 - Curbs pizza cravings!

 - Super customizable, based on whatever toppings you’re craving.

 - REALLY easy to throw together.